adrien-laposta/ede_spt/README.rst

    $ cobaya-run -p /where/to/store/data yaml/spt3g_camb.yaml

-If you have a cluster of machines with MPI support, you can split the process into $n$ independant processes by doing
+If you have a cluster of machines with MPI support, you can split the process into n-independant processes by doing

 .. code:: shell